 Creating a simple route with Google Maps is relatively easy.
 You enter your starting location and the final destination, and Google displays a map with several possible routes, with the most direct route highlighted.
 You can then insert additional stops onto the route, and the map adjusts accordingly.

 The downside of using Google Maps for professional routing is that it’s really not designed for a business with multiple deliveries.
 You’re limited as to how many stops you can add, and there’s no way to optimize the route for your drivers.
 It’s best suited for generating basic directions for tips and such.

-The better solution is to use a route planning app or software, such as Upper Route Planner.
+The better solution is to use a route planning app or software, such as Upper Crew.
 With a route planning app, you enter all your deliveries and any promised delivery times, and the app automatically calculates and displays the most efficient route.
 It’s a lot quicker and less work than using Google Maps to do it manually.

 How Do You Optimize a Delivery Route?

 Optimizing a route means planning the stops in the order that minimizes driving time.
 An optimized route lets a driver make more deliveries during the day, use less fuel, and reduce wear and tear on your vehicles.